yusufozturk/panther/docs/gitbook/destinations/microsoft-teams.md

 This page will walk you through configuring MS Teams as a Destination for your Panther alerts.

 The MS Teams Destination requires a `Microsoft Teams Webhook URL`.
-When an alert is forwarded to an MS Teams Destination, it sends a message to the specified Webhook url:
+When an alert is forwarded to an MS Teams Destination, it sends a message to the specified Webhook URL:

 ![](../.gitbook/assets/screen-shot-2019-10-21-at-1.00.38-pm.png)